melbournebioinformatics/COMP90014_2025/assignments/A3/README.md

 ***Written Component (4 marks)***

-On the LMS page for Assignment 3 you will see a text response question.
-This question asks you to describe and justify your approach to preprocessing, data mining, training, validation, and performance estimation.
-You are encouraged to include tables or images in your answer, but these are not strictly required.
+On the LMS page for Assignment 3 you need to upload a .txt or .pdf file alongside your A3.py file.
+In this file, describe and justify your approach to preprocessing, data mining, training, validation, and performance estimation.
+You are encouraged to include tables or images but these are not strictly required.

+To create a PDF file, we recommend creating a markdown (.md) file in VSC first, then using the 'Markdown PDF' VSC extension to export it to PDF.
+This will result in a neatly formatted written component and will allow you to include images / tables.

 ***Python Component (11 marks)***